EVOLVING TOGETHER

 Contact us

-African Nova Scotians arrived here 400 years ago, and from that time on, they have contributed to the infrastructure and economic wealth of the towns and cities they helped to build, but from which they could not benefit.
-Let us endeavour to learn more about the ways in which our own respective communities were shaped by the historic contributions of African Nova Scotians to Mi’kma’ki.
+NSCC Foundation and Alumni Relations recognizes the African Nova Scotians as a distinct group who arrived here 400 years ago.
+From that time on, they have contributed to the infrastructure and economic wealth of the towns and cities they helped to build, but from which they could not benefit.

 Next page: A message of gratitude